-Whom should I contact for repairs within or after the warranty period?
+Who should I contact for repairs within or after the warranty period?

 Who pays the shipping costs?

-Customer pays for incoming unless the product is found defective within 15 days of purchase.
+The customer pays for incoming unless the product is found defective within 15 days of purchase.
 In all domestic cases, we pay for return shipping.
 If you would like it shipped faster than UPS Ground, the customer pays the difference.
 Overseas customers pay for shipping both ways unless the product was found defective within 15 days of purchase.

 Can I get an estimate?